-Freya Waley-Cohen (b.1989) is a composer from London.
-Her music has been performed in the Wigmore Hall, Sage Gateshead, St John’s Smith Square, The Barbican Centre, The British Film Institute, The National Portrait Gallery, The National Maritime Museum and at Aldeburgh, Tanglewood, Santa Fe, Dartington, Cheltenham, St Magnus, Ryedale and Spitalfields festivals by musicians including Orchestra of the Swan, Manson Ensemble conducted by Oliver Knussen, The Street Orchestra of London, Haydn Chamber Orchestra, CHROMA ensemble, The Piatti Quartet, and the National Youth Choir of Great Britain.
+Described as ‘at once intimate and visionary’ by BBC Music Magazine, Freya Waley-Cohen's music has been performed in the Wigmore Hall, Sage Gateshead, St John’s Smith Square, The Barbican Centre, The British Film Institute, The National Portrait Gallery, The National Maritime Museum and at Aldeburgh, Tanglewood, Santa Fe, Dartington, Cheltenham, St Magnus, Ryedale and Spitalfields festivals by musicians including Orchestra of the Swan, Manson Ensemble conducted by Oliver Knussen, The Street Orchestra of London, The Hermes Experiment, CHROMA ensemble, The Piatti, Wihan and Flux Quartets, and the National Youth Choir of Great Britain.

 In 2017 Signum Classics released a CD of Freya’s music including Permutations and Unveil - both of which were written while on residency at Aldeburgh and for her sister Tamsin Waley-Cohen.
-Freya's piece Southern Leaves also features on Christina McMaster's debut album Pinks & Blues.
+Her works have also been released by Nimbus Records, Listenpony, and McMaster Records.

 She is a founding member and artistic director of Listenpony, a concert series, commissioning body and record label that programmes classical music, both new and old, alongside a variety of other genres including folk, jazz and pop, in beautiful and unusual venues.